2019 Community Health Needs Assessment

 Planning is currently underway for the next needs assessment.
 The 2019 CHNA will build upon our 2016 assessment.
 Through the CHNA, UVM Medical Center and its partners will seek to identify priority needs within the communities we serve, direct resources toward meeting those needs, and encourage a collaborative approach toward community health improvement.

-The CHNA is led by a steering committee of eighteen community partners that represent a diverse mix of health and social services across our community.
+The CHNA is led by a steering committee of over 20 community partners that represent a diverse mix of health and social services across our community.
 Organizations include:

 - Age Well

 - Community Health Investment Fund

 - Chittenden County Regional Planning Commission